JuliaArlan/JuliaArlan/README.md

 ### :woman_technologist: About Me :
 I am a Machine Learning Engineer and Data Scientist.
 - :telescope: I’m studying in Saint-Petersburg State University of telecommunication named after Prof. M.A.
-Bonch-Bruevich, on third year
+Bonch-Bruevich, on forth year

 - :seedling: Interesting in Computer vision and Deep learning.